xavipedrals/sharit-frontend/README.md

 <code>$ ionic state reset</code>

-- Per executar el projecte:
+- To run the project:

-	- Android: Posa en marxa un emulador de Geanymotion o conecta un dispositiu i executa:
+	- Android: Run a Geanymotion emulator or plug in an Android device and run:

 	<code>$ ionic run android</code>